Philips Major Desk Lamp – Boulanger Version

 Vintageinfo

-Many thanks to Hans from Objeta for the additional photos and the enthusiasm.
+Many thanks to Hans from Objeta for the additional photos.

 Philips Major Desk Lamp